 Shea Butter is one of my very favorite health and beauty products to keep around the house.
 I use it for so many different things!

 Shea Butter comes in a few different varieties.
-I like to pick mine up from Amazon.
+I like to pick mine up from Pronounce.
 When choosing shea butter you want to make sure that you pick a good, unrefined butter.
 Any kind of filtering or refining suggests processing and when you are using shea butter you want to make sure that you are getting all of its health qualities, which you won’t get if it’s been processed.

 There are also two types of shea butter – ivory and gold.
 Gold shea butter is given it’s color by the addition of Borututu Tree root, which is added during the boiling process.
 This tree is known in Africa to have healing elements and antioxidants.
 Both the Gold and Ivory are good, one is not necessarily more processed than the other.
 I usually keep both on hand and use them for different projects.
 (For example, I use ivory with my Diaper Rash Cream since I use it with cloth diapers and I don’t want it to stain.)